 "Webster defines addiction as a 'compulsive need for and use of a habit-forming substance... characterized by tolerance and by well-defined physiological symptoms upon withdrawal; broadly: persistent compulsive use of a substance known by the user to be harmful.'"

-I think there are really two portions to this definition.
-The first is behavior based, are you compulsive, is it hard to abstain.
-Then secondarily is this "addiction" creating a negative impact on the quality of your life or your personal health?
+I think there are two parts to this definition that are important to look at.
+The first is behavior-based: are you compulsive, is it hard to abstain?
+The second asks the question, is this "addiction" creating a negative impact on the quality of your life or your personal health?
 Let's turn to some basic science for more insight.

 - Chemicals released into the bloodstream; endorphins, dopamine, oxytocin, and serotonin; create a sense of well-being.
 Spending time with our horse actually lifts our mood, improves the clarity of our thought, problem solving and memory.
 We are more positive about our lives in general and are better able to overcome inevitable challenges.

 - Horses are also highly intuitive.
 As herd animals, they naturally exhibit “mirroring” of their human partners.
 This means they are tuned into our emotions and movements - thus requiring us to calm ourselves and become present at the moment to keep our horse calm and behaving well.